Playing Role - Right-Hand Bat & Right-Arm Off-Break Bowler

 - 2021 Wisden name Zak as one of their 5 Cricketers of the Year.

-Black Opel Travel Group – Zak has signed with luxury sports holiday specialists Black Opel Travel.
-The Black Opel Travel logo will be carried on all of Zak’s bats for the next two years.
+Black Opel Travel Group – Zak has signed with luxury sports holiday specialists Black Opel Travel the company logo will be carried on Zak’s bats.

 (Photo by Stu Forster/Getty Images)